 Many of us will write cover letters for dozens of jobs and not receive any responses.
 Remember, even the accomplished professionals we admire had to start somewhere.

-If you are certain that graduate school is in your future, study for standardized exams while you are looking for a job.
+If you’re certain that graduate school is in your future, study for standardized exams while you’re looking for a job.
 Several young professionals have told me that they wish they had taken the GRE or GMAT during the first months following their graduation from college.
 Now is the perfect time to study for standardized tests.
-We are still comfortable spending hours in the library, and we know what types of study habits work for us.
+We’re still comfortable spending hours in the library, and we know what types of study habits work for us.

-If you decide to take an unpaid internship, ensure that it will be worth your time.
+If you decide to take an unpaid internship, be sure that it’ll be worth your time.
 Receiving an offer to intern at a company or organization is exciting, especially if the internship is in a major city.
 However, relocating can be very expensive.
-Do not be afraid to ask your interviewer questions regarding the training and mentorship you will receive during your internship or how often interns are hired at the company.
+Don’t be afraid to ask your interviewer questions regarding the training and mentorship you’ll receive during your internship or how often interns are hired at the company.
 It may not always seem appropriate to ask this question, so be sure to gauge the tone of the interview before doing so.

 You see a job posting for an editorial assistant position at your favorite magazine, and one of the main qualifications is proficiency in Photoshop, a skill that you don’t have.
 Teach yourself to use the program by reading how-to books from your local library and watching tutorials on YouTube.